bes1002t/Broker_Benchmarks/README.md

 3. import all projects to your IDE (e.g. I used eclipse).
 Probably it is needed to create a new project with the given source.
 4. if you just want to benchmark all brokers add the "Message_Processor" to every client Projects build path.
 5. Look at the configuration Part on this projects wiki page to configure every broker to get comparable measurements.
+6. On every project with a pom.xml, you have to run maven install to retrieve all dependencies.
-6. Now you can start the first broker, run its related receiver.java and then run the sender.java in the same client project.
+7. Now you can start the first broker, run its related receiver.java and then run the sender.java in the same client project.
-7. Repeat this procedure for every message broker.
+8. Repeat this procedure for every message broker.

 #Benchmark all Brokers with serialization